puppetlabs/cs-summit-hands-on/11_protect_an_environment_group.md

 First, make a group of approvers, and add yourself to it.

-1. On the left-hand, click "Settings"
+1. In the CD4PE GUI, on the left-hand side, click "Settings"
 1. Click "Groups"
 1. Click "+ Create Group"
 1. Name the group something like "production-approvers"